jvaubourg/stoltenberg-speech-20110722/README.md

 * [subtitles/stoltenberg_2011-07-22.fr.srt](subtitles/stoltenberg_2011-07-22.fr.srt)

-This translation is an homemade work, based on the [English version](https://www.regjeringen.no/en/aktuelt/transcript-from-prime-minister-stoltenbe/id651770/) and the proposition found on [this blog](http://krn-defouloir.blogspot.fr/2011/07/jens-stoltenberg-sadresse-aux.html).
+This translation is based on the [English version](subtitles/stoltenberg_2011-07-22.en.srt), and the proposition found on [this blog](http://krn-defouloir.blogspot.fr/2011/07/jens-stoltenberg-sadresse-aux.html).

 ## Videos
 ### Origins

-The original video was taken from [VGTV](http://www.vgtv.no/#!/video/42403/se-stoltenberg-snakke-om-bombeangrepet), thanks to `youtube-dl`:
+The original video was taken from [VGTV](http://www.vgtv.no/#!/video/42403/se-stoltenberg-snakke-om-bombeangrepet) in FLV format, thanks to `youtube-dl`:

 ```
 % youtube-dl http://www.vgtv.no/#!/video/42403/se-stoltenberg-snakke-om-bombeangrepet